Rules to curb harmful underwater noise in offshore wind construction unveiled

 It comes as the Government pushes ahead with delivering on its ambitions to decarbonise the grid by 2030 and boost economic growth.

+But it also follows Chancellor Rachel Reeves urging regulators to “tear down” red tape to drive growth and Prime Minister Sir Keir Starmer’s stance on easing nature protection rules that have been blamed for hampering building projects, citing HS2’s £100 million structure to protect bats.

-The targeted changes in underwater noise management will allow for new projects to be built at pace, particularly in sensitive areas of UK waters, Defra said.
+Defra says that the targeted changes in underwater noise management will allow for new offshore projects to be built at pace, particularly in sensitive areas of UK waters.

 More than 300,000 pieces of unexploded ordnance from the First and Second World Wars are estimated to be still sitting on the UK seabed, meaning they must be cleared if encountered during construction.